parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 2

-As a general player, I want to move my character so that I can dodge incoming projectiles.
+As a casual/competitive player, I want to move my character so that I can dodge incoming projectiles.

 Conditions of Satisfaction:
   * A user must be able to at minimum, move 8 different directions.